You are here

 Applications are reviewed for approval by YBCA.
 All proposed uses must conform to provisions in this policy.

-The facilities shall not be used for fundraising purposes without written authorization from YBCA's Executive Director.
+The venues shall not be used for fundraising purposes without written authorization from YBCA's Chief Executive Officer.
 A letter on organization letterhead must be submitted to YBCA stating the purpose and benefactors of the proposed fundraising activity.

 Confirmation of Short Term License Agreement

 YBCA will notify an applicant of approval as the dates become open (see Scheduling above).
 Within two weeks of approval of an application, YBCA generates a Short Term License Agreement (STLA) for the licensee.
 Licensees shall return the signed STLA within the allotted time to ensure reservation date(s).
 When returning the STLA, the licensee must also submit any necessary deposits.
 Short Term License Agreements shall be considered "fully executed" only after both YBCA and the licensee have reviewed and signed the agreement.
 Events may not be publicly announced, nor tickets sold until a fully executed agreement has been completed.